Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Superconformal quantum mechanics on hyperkahler cones

 has $\mathfrak{osp}(4^*|4)$ symmetry \cite{SingletonThesis}, where $*$ denotes a real form of $\mathfrak{osp}(4|4)$.
 The bosonic part of the real form is $so(2,1)\oplus su(2)\oplus so(5)$. $\phi$ is a map $\R \to M$ and $\psi$ is an odd section of the complexified pullback tangent bundle via $\phi$. $( , )$ is the Riemannian metric $g$ and dot means time derivative.
 The Hilbert space of the quantum mechanics consists of complex differential forms on $M$ which decay at infinity.

 Our goal is to compute a Witten type index of the form $\Tr((-1)^F\exp(-\mu \{Q,Q^\dagger\})...)$ using localisation, where $F$ is a Fermion number and $Q$ is a supercharge, both of which will be defined below.
 The $...$ denotes the insertion of conserved charges associated with an isometric torus action of $M$.
 Most hyperkahler cones are singular.
 As a result, localisation computation is difficult as the fixed locus of the torus action is usually singular.
-As a result, we consider a regularized version of the quantum mechanics which lives on a resolved space $\tilde{M}\to M$ where $\tilde{M}$ is smooth.
+As a result, we consider a regularized version of the quantum mechanics {$\widetilde{SQM}$} which lives on a resolved space $\tilde{M}\to M$ where $\tilde{M}$ is smooth.
 We regard $M$ as a Kahler manifold by picking the complex structure $I$.
 The manifold $\tilde{M}$ is also Kahler and the Kahler metric on $\tilde{M}$ should asymptotically agree with the Kahler metric on $M$ near infinity.
 We also assume the existence of a vector field $D$ on $\tilde{M}$ so that $ID$ generates a U(1) Kahler isometry of $\tilde{M}$ and the resolution $\tilde{M}\to M$ is $U(1)$ equivariant. $D$ is usually not a homothety on $\tilde{M}$ and quantum mechanics on $\tilde{M}$ is usually not conformal.
 We define the function $C$ as the moment map associated with $ID$ on $\tilde{M}$: $dC(\cdot) = -\omega(ID, \cdot)$ where $\omega$ is the Kahler form of $\tilde{M}$.
 Equivalently, $\nabla^i C = D^i$.
 Hence $C$ is defined up to an overall constant.
 Finally, we also assume the existence of a hyperkahler structure\footnote{the map $\tilde{M}\to M$ does not need to preserve the full hyperkahler structure} on $\tilde{M}$ extending the Kahler structure.
-The hyperkahler structure naturally defines a holomorphic symplectic form $\omega_\C$ on $\tilde{M}$ which we assume to have weight two under $D$: $Lie_D\omega_\C = 2\omega_C$.
+The hyperkahler structure naturally defines a holomorphic symplectic form $\omega_\C$ on $\tilde{M}$ which we assume to have weight two under $D$: $\mathcal{L}_D\omega_\C = 2\omega_{{\C}}$. {Such a resolution $\tilde{M}\to M$ is usually called an equivariant symplectic resolution.
+A common way of constructing such a resolution is to use twisted GIT quotient.
+When $M$ is an ordinary GIT quotient $X//G$ (the set of Zariski closed $G$-orbit in $X$ where $X$ an affine variety and $G$ a reductive algebraic group), we can replace the quotient by a twisted GIT quotient $X//_\chi G$, where $\chi: G\to \C$ is a character.
+The twisted GIT quotient is often nonsingular and there is a natural projective map $X//_\chi G\to X//G$ which resolves the singularity in $M = X//G$ \cite{nakajima1999lectures}.
+In this work, $M$ is a hyperkahler quotient with real FI parameters $\xi_\R$ and such resolution is the same as setting $\xi_\R$ to be nonzero.}

 We study supersymmetric quantum mechanics with target space $\tilde{M}$ and regard it as a regularized version of quantum mechanics on $M$.
 Its classical Lagrangian is the usual Riemannian supersymmetric quantum mechanics with a superpotential \cite{AlvarezGaumePotential}